venushadilshan/react-spinner-animated/README.md

 ## How to use?

-The NPM package is not released yet.
 You can clone the project and try out the component for now.
 Each Spinner/ Loader has its own Component Name.
 You can find the available Spinner components below.

 Circular Spinner - ``` <Spinner/> ``` <br>
 Bubble Spinner (Dual Layers) = ``` <DoubbleBoubble/> ``` <br>